Chnoch/MasterThesis/README.md

 # Table of Contents
 1. Abstract (motivations of the work, a problem that is addressed, solutions proposed and evaluation, ~1/2 page)
 2. Introduction (the same as abstract but in more detail)
-3. Problem (need to spend a small chapter to describe the task in detail)
+3. Related work (prior works go here)
-4. Theoretical Part
+4. Sequence prediction
-  1. Machine Learning Basics
-  2. Prior Art
-  3. Detailed Description of different Classifiers used
+  1. Task Description (we model our problem as a sequence prediction problem)
+  2. Proposed Solutions (Detailed Description of Different Classifiers used, and how they are going to be used)
 5. Experiments and Evaluation
   1. Introduction / Procedure
   2. Data Set / Data Analysis
   3. Naive Approach
   4. Machine Learning Results
     1. Execution Plan
-    2. Data Preparation / Statistical Pre-Analysis
+    2. Data Preparation / Statistical Analysis
-    3. Decision Trees
+    3. Decision Trees (Random Forest is included)
-    4. Random Forest
-    5. Naive Bayes
+    4. Naive Bayes
-    6. HMM / Neural Networks
+    5. HMM / Neural Networks
   5. Comparison of Results
 6. Conclusion
 7. Future Work